-Sochi’s only mosque was built in the Adyghe village of Tkhagapsh, Lazarevsky District, in the late 19th century.
+Sochi’s oldest mosque was built in the Adyghe village of Tkhagapsh, Lazarevsky District, in the late 19th century.
 It was closed down in the 1930s, and the building was converted for use as a warehouse.
 It would take 63 years for the mosque to be returned to the Muslim community.
 This is the only mosque on the Russian Black Sea coast that had survived antireligious persecution in the USSR.
 The mosque was returned in such a shabby condition that its use as a house of worship could not resume immediately.
 A campaign was initiated to raise funds for the restoration of the priceless mosque.
 Following the reconstruction, the modest single-story wooden mosque reopened for service in 2010.

 - Rovnaya Ulitsa, 30, Tkhagapsh Village, Lazarevskoye District